iron-io/docs/_posts/2012-02-25-worker-integrations-airbrake.md

 ## Step 4: Send caught errors to Airbrake

-After we catch the error, let's send it to Airbrake and re-raise it so the worker fails (otherwise the worker would complete successfully but didn't work as expected).
+After we catch the error, let's send it to Airbrake and re-raise it so the worker fails (otherwise the worker would complete successfully, but wouldn't work as expected).

 <div class="ruby">
 {% highlight ruby %}